This hearty vegetarian recipe is bursting with flavoursome vegetables.

-In the run up to the Soil Association’s BOOM Awards, today I am sharing this delicious recipe for Minestrone Soup with Organic Spinach, Ricotta & Pistachio Dumplings by Rosie Birkett.
+In the run-up to the Soil Association’s BOOM Awards, today I am sharing this delicious recipe for Minestrone Soup with Organic Spinach, Ricotta & Pistachio Dumplings by Rosie Birkett.

 This hearty vegetarian recipe is bursting with flavoursome vegetables.
 It was a big hit with my kids.
 The dumplings make a really nice addition.
 I serve this soup with some organic sourdough bread to sponge up every single drop of it!

 When I started The Flexitarian’s blog, I wanted to explore how the food we eat is linked to our health, animal welfare and the environment.
-As such, organic plays an essential role preserving this delicate balance.
+As such, organic plays an essential role in preserving this delicate balance.

 Like many people, I really got into buying organic products when I had kids.
-I wanted to give them the best start in life by reducing the amount of chemicals they came into contact with.
+I wanted to give them the best start in life by reducing the number of chemicals they came into contact with.
 I am convinced organic is best for health and to this day, I aim to buy as many organic products as I can, even if I have to be frugal at times.

 In addition, organic farming provides better welfare standards for animals, allowing them more space, fresh air, fewer drugs or antibiotics.